zag2me/Jellyfin.Plugin.TheSportsDB/README.md

 | MLB    | 4424      | Baseball ⚾      |
 | UFC    | 4463      | Mixed Martial Arts 🥊 |

 **Note:** Any league on TheSportsDB can be used via League Mappings.
-The above are built-in for convenience.

 ---